I believe there are many pathways to developing a more passionate connection with life.

 Lia Love Avellino Therapist NYC.jpg

-I meet you humbly in this place, a site of courage and endless possibility.
+I meet you humbly and hopefully in this hungry place, a site of courage and endless possibility.

 Biography2.png